OTG, external HDD and exploit questions

 POPStarter has issues on PS2 via USB because PS2 USB ports are USB 1.1 which is considerably slower than USB 2.0, which is what the PS Classic has.

-I can't make POPStarter work via SMB and I want to run both PS1 and PS2 games this way.
-I also want both PS1 and PS2 games to be in the same external HDD and even if, it seems, PS1 games don't lag (or less, at least) on POPStarter via USB unlike PS2's on OPL via USB, the PS2 mightn't provide enough energy to power a 2.5" external HDD unless an USB Y-cable connected to both PS2 USB ports or a self-powered USB hub connected to the PS2 are used with it but I don't want to use them and I also don't want to use a 3.5" external HDD but a 2.5" one so I have no choice but to learn how to run POPStarter via SMB or use IRISMAN to run PS1 games on the PS3, which I decided to (at least until I'm convinced to use the PSC to play them), since it's easier and more compatible than POPStarter.
+I can't make POPStarter work via SMB and I want to run both PS1 and PS2 games on the PS2 that way.
+I also want both PS1 and PS2 games to be in the same external HDD and even if, it seems, PS1 games don't slow down (or only do a bit) on the PS2 if running POPStarter via USB unlike PS2's on OPL via USB, the PS2 mightn't provide enough energy to power a 2.5" external HDD unless an USB Y-cable connected to both PS2 USB ports or a powered USB hub connected to the PS2 are used with it but I don't want to use them and I also don't want to use a 3.5" external HDD but a 2.5" one so I have no choice but to learn how to run POPStarter via SMB or use IRISMAN to run PS1 games on the PS3, which I decided to (at least until I'm convinced to use the PSC to play them), since it's easier and more compatible than POPStarter.

 Is the PSC's PS1 game compatibility good?